tuj84257/electron-bottom-window/README.md

 # electron-bottom-window

-An electron module that allows you to send the browser window to the bottom of the z-index stack.
+An electron module that allows you to stick the browser window to the bottom of the z-index stack.